Wednesday, December 18, 2024

 , home to Club Deportiva Minera.

-There is no reason at all why Loopy would have had any connection with the town of El Llano del Beal, which is home to
+There is no reason at all why Loopy would have had any connection with the town of Llano del Beal, which is home to

 Club Deportiva Minera - founded in 1927 - but I think he would have liked it.
 Established in the late 1800's to house workers in a lead mining industry now long since gone, the town has a proud history of standing up for its rights and resisting the demands and harsh working conditions of the mine owners.
 Based in the region of Murcia, it has a population around 55,000 fewer than Linares but football is not about the size of the dog in the fight, rather the size of the fight in the dog and the town has plenty of that as does its football team.
 Minera's promotion last year as champions of Tercera Federación Group 13 saw them welcome Linares for the first home game at their refurbished Estadio Municipal Angel Celdrán, having played the first two home games of the season in the nearby city of Cartagena.